 Deku’s first Alpha returned him about two months after he’d been registered stating he couldn’t get pregnant—which was bullshit because Deku’s file upon Registration clearly stated he had a lower fertility rate.
 It could take a year or more of Heats to get Deku knocked up and that bastard took him anyway knowing that.

 Mates two through eight were along the same route.
-Each keeping Deku for five to six months each.
-Four returned him because they “no longer worked” which Katsuki had learned to read long ago as “got bored with him.”
+They each kept Deku for five to six months each, give or take.
+Four of his Alpha returned him because they “no longer worked” which Katsuki had learned to read long ago as “got bored with him.”
 The others were all small time crooks who’d gotten caught and lost their mating privileges.

 Katsuki hadn’t thought much about what went into deciding an Omega’s dowery.
 He always figured if he liked one enough, he’d just challenge for it.
 His Quirk was explosions—what moron would pay for it when they could just win in a fight?